 CCBF 2020 will take place on 13-15 November on the ground floor of the Shanghai World Expo Exhibition and Convention Centre (SWEECC).
 The fair will cover 25,000 square metres, and we expect more than 450 domestic and international exhibitors.

-CCBF 2019 unfolded over a record space of 25,000 square metres and brought together 418 exhibitors and 102 guests from 32 countries and territories, including 186 overseas exhibitors and 57 overseas guests.
-Over three days, CCBF received a record number of 40,978 visitors, which include publishers, literary agents, authors, illustrators, translators, graphic designers, content developers, packagers, printers, distributors, booksellers, mobile developers, licensors and licensees, education and training institutions, cultural institutions, librarians, professional medias, teachers and children’s book lovers.
+CCBF 2019 brought together 418 exhibitors and 102 guests from 32 countries and territories, including 186 overseas exhibitors and 57 overseas guests.
+Over three days, CCBF received a record number of 40,978 visitors, which include publishers, literary agents, authors, illustrators, translators, graphic designers, content developers, packagers, printers, distributors, booksellers, mobile developers, licensors and licensees, education and training institutions, cultural institutions, librarians, professional media, teachers and children’s book lovers.

 Other than the exhibition itself, the fair offers a rich programme of events.
 Some of the most notable activities include the Conferences & Seminars, the Shanghai Visiting International Publishers Fellowship (SHVIP), the Golden Pinwheel Young Illustrators Competition, the Illustrators Survival Corner, the Children Plus Exhibition, the Chen Bochui International Children’s Literature Award, and many other events to promote reading.